• Explore Recipes

 • ¼ teaspoon white pepper, or black pepper (optional)

-• ¼ teaspoon allspice, (see substitution in note)
+• ¼ teaspoon ground allspice, (see substitution in note)

 • ⅛ teaspoon ground nutmeg, or freshly grated